herambchaudhari4121/bashbot/README.md

 * Commands are matched by filename.
 I.e. `bot: foo bar` will run the command `foo` if it exists.
-* Regex commands are matched by a regex in the file's first line (commented).
+* Regex commands are matched by the regex in the file's first line (commented).
 So a regex-command beginning with `# ^(.*) is( also)?
   (.*)$` will be executed if you try and set a factoid with `bot:
   Spinach is a vegtable`